Is Milk Keto Friendly?

 Oat Milk

-Oats are whole grains rich in carbs, so it comes as no surprise that oat milk isn’t ideal for a keto diet.
+Oats are whole grains rich in carbs, so it is no surprise that oat milk isn’t ideal for a keto diet.
 One cup of oat milk has about 16g of carbs.

 Oats also contain a toxin known as phytic acid, an anti-nutrient that can hinder the body from absorbing calcium, iron, and zinc.